alifawatkins/vtuber-connect/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This app requires no special software to used!
+This app requires no special software to used once it is deployed.
+Otherwise... it needs a lot of dependencies to run locally but you shouldn't be using my program locally on your machine anyway so :P

 ### Prerequisites